jsiek/deduce/README.md

 of `length`, so this first example is about how to use definitions.
 To get started, we write down the theorem we would like to prove.
 A theorem starts with a label, followed by a colon, then the formula followed by the proof.
-But intead of writing the proof, we'll simply write `?` to say that we're not done yet.
+But instead of writing the proof, we'll simply write `?` to say that we're not done yet.

     theorem length_empty: length(empty) = 0